rokj/owncloud-desktop-client-fork/README.md

 ## Introduction

 The Stree Desktop Client is a tool to synchronize files from S3 endpoint with your computer.
-It based/fork of https://github.com/owncloud/client/
+It is fork of https://github.com/owncloud/client/

 Work in progress.